albill/albill.github.com/resources/koans/mumonkan.markdown

 Joshu asked:
   "If I do not study, how can I know it is the path?"
 Nansen said:
-  "The path does not belong to the perception world <sup>knowledge</sup>, neither does it belong to the non-perception world.
-Cognition is a delusion and noncognition is senseless. <sup>Knowledge is illusion and non knowledge is beyond discrimination.</sup> If you want to reach the true path beyond doubt, place yourself in the same freedom as sky.
+  "The path does not belong to the perception world _knowledge_, neither does it belong to the non-perception world.
+Cognition is a delusion and noncognition is senseless. _Knowledge is illusion and non knowledge is beyond discrimination._ If you want to reach the true path beyond doubt, place yourself in the same freedom as sky.
 You name it neither good nor not-good."
 At these words Joshu was enlightened.